abhipn/Automate-Driving-Behaviour/README.md

 <img src="https://github.com/abhipn/Automate-Driving-Behaviour/blob/master/visualize.gif" height="420" width="680">

 ### Project Description
-In this project, I've used convolutional neural networks to clone driving behavior.
+In this project, I've used convolutional neural networks for cloning driving behavior.
 This model will output a steering angle to an autonomous vehicle.
 A lot of inspiraion for this model was taken from [Udacity Self driving car](https://github.com/udacity/CarND-Behavioral-Cloning-P3) module as well [End to End Learning for Self-Driving Cars](https://devblogs.nvidia.com/deep-learning-self-driving-cars/) model from NVIDIA.

 ### Dataset
 Approximately 63,000 images, 3.1GB.
 Data was recorded by [SullyChen](https://github.com/SullyChen/) around Rancho Palos Verdes and San Pedro California.